sophieM03/git-workshop/README.md

 ## Improve the arrow

-You want to improve the arrow so that it give the information of done todos.
+Still on the `feature/arrow` branch, you want to improve the arrow so that it give the information of done todos.

-Colorize in green the number of equals in the arrow corresponding to the number of completed todos.
+The goal is to colorize in green the number of equals in the arrow corresponding to the number of completed todos.

 The previously added "arrow" `div` can be updated as bellow.